remichartier/008_SelfDrivingCarAdvancedLaneLinesProject/writeup.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-- The code for this step in "P2_vXX.ipynb" : in paragraph titled "Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.".
+- The code for this step in "P2_vXX.ipynb" : in paragraph titled **"Compute the camera calibration matrix and distortion coefficients given a set of chessboard images"**.
 - It is divided in 2 parts :
   - Chessboard corner detection
   - Camera Calibration